 One of the best ways to instill good, Godly traits in our children is for us, as parents, to be living examples of Jesus.
 When we live lives that are anchored on the Bible, we become living, breathing, arrows that point right up to Christ.

+Although one of the main factors to keep in mind, going to church is not all there’s to it.
 Sometimes, it’s as easy as being kind to a stranger or loving to a neighbor.
 Sometimes it’s giving of our time or finances.
 Sometimes it’s even sacrificing a little bit of both.
 And then sometimes it isn’t always easy and/or fun, but it’s just plain old important.

 Which is why teaching your children to serve at a young age is so important.
 When we take the time to instill something in our children while they are young, while they are impressionable, we can continually build upon that foundation as they grow.